tern-lang/tern/README.md

 The language is ideal for embedding in to an existing application, and is a fraction of the size of similar languages for the JVM platform.
-In addition to embedding it can be run as a standalone interpreter and has a development environment which allows scripts to be debugged and profiled.
+In addition to embedding it can be run as a standalone interpreter and has a development environment which allows programs to be debugged and profiled.

 ### Parallel Compilation